RushikeshHarne/aws-terraform-backend-bootstrap/README.md

   │  bootstrap/  │                │  network/    │                │  app/        │
   │  tfstate     │                │  tfstate     │                │  tfstate     │
   └──────────────┘                └──────────────┘                └──────────────┘

 📦 Centralized Storage, Isolated States: A single S3 bucket hosts isolated .tfstate files using unique key paths for every repository.

 🔑 Dynamic Account Resolution: Account IDs are resolved dynamically using aws_caller_identity (data "aws_caller_identity" "current" {}) to avoid hardcoding AWS account details across environments.

 🔒 Native S3 State Locking (use_lockfile): Modern Terraform versions (>= 1.10) support native S3 lock files directly in the backend configuration (use_lockfile = true).
 This relies on AWS S3 Conditional Writes to create temporary .tflock objects during updates, rendering external DynamoDB lock tables obsolete.

-🛡️ Key Design Principles & Q&A❓
+🛡️ Key Design Principles & Q&A
-1. Why is the S3 State Bucket Isolated from terraform destroy?Executing terraform destroy tears down managed resources (such as SSM parameters, VPCs, or EC2 instances).If the backend storage bucket itself were managed inside a standard Terraform lifecycle, running terraform destroy would attempt to remove the state file's host storage.
+❓ 1.
+Why is the S3 State Bucket Isolated from terraform destroy?
+Executing terraform destroy tears down managed resources (such as SSM parameters, VPCs, or EC2 instances).

+If the backend storage bucket itself were managed inside a standard Terraform lifecycle, running terraform destroy would attempt to remove the state file's host storage.
 To protect state history and prevent circular lockouts, the central state bucket remains a permanent storage engine.

 ❓ 2.
 What Happens During a Teardown?
 🧼 Repo Teardown: Executing terraform destroy in Repo 1 removes ephemeral resources (like SSM parameters) and resets bootstrap/terraform.tfstate to zero tracked resources.

 🛡️ Backend Survival: The central S3 bucket remains intact.
 Downstream state files (network/terraform.tfstate, app/terraform.tfstate) stay untouched and safe.

 ❓ 3.
-How to Decommission the Central Bucket (When Needed)In production, backend buckets are kept permanently.
+How to Decommission the Central Bucket (When Needed) In production, backend buckets are kept permanently.
 However, for sandbox cleanups or account decommissioning, the S3 bucket can be emptied and deleted manually using the AWS CLI:

-Bash# 1.
-Resolve Account ID and set bucket name ACCOUNT_ID=$(aws sts get-caller-identity --query Account --output text) BUCKET_NAME="rush-${ACCOUNT_ID}"
+# 1. Resolve Account ID and set bucket name
+ACCOUNT_ID=$(aws sts get-caller-identity --query Account --output text) BUCKET_NAME="rush-${ACCOUNT_ID}"